Kaine predicts Supreme Court rule change

 "I am a US senator.
 I have a prediction -- this is not a guarantee -- and I'm not revealing inside intel," said Kaine, who represents Virginia.

 "I was in the Senate when the Republicans' stonewalling around appointments caused the Senate Democratic majority to switch the vote threshold on appointments from 60 to 51.
-And we did it on everything but a Supreme Court justice.
+And we did it on everything but a Supreme Court justice."

 "If these guys think they're going to stonewall the filling of that vacancy or other vacancies, then a Democratic Senate majority will say, 'We're not going to let you thwart the law.'
 And so we will change the Senate rules to uphold the law that the court will be nine members."